jessicafu232/costing_data_project_copy/README.md

 `--username`, `-un`
 * **Note: Only exists for `costing_data_script.py`.
 * The username/email to use to log into chemengonline.com.
-The default is `whitneyg@chemstations.com`.
+The default is `example@domail.com`.

 `--password`, `-pw`
 * **Note: Only exists for `costing_data_script.py`.
 * The password to use to log into chemengonline.com.
-The default is `CHEMCADNXTis1`.
+The default is `example_password`.

 `--filename`, `-fn`
 * Name of the temporary update file to be saved.
 Default can be changed in file as well (i.e. `costing_data_updated.xml`)